m-h-s-m-h-s/Taxonomy/docs/ARCHITECTURE.md

 For efficient lookup and processing, the system maintains:
 - `all_paths`: A list of all taxonomy paths from the file
 - `leaf_markers`: A parallel boolean list indicating which paths are leaf nodes
-- `level2_categories`: A list of all level-2 category paths for Stage 1 matching
 - `leaf_to_path`: A mapping from leaf node names to their full paths

 ### Result Structure